CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 use of that parameter.
 In the above example, a random roof terrain is picked.
 By using the parameter with some `"terrain"` key, via a `"param"` mapgen value, you can use a random but consistent choice of roof terrain across your map.
-Whereas, placing the `"distribution"` directly in the `"terrain"` object would cause mapgen to choose a terrain at random for each roof tile, leading to a mishmash of roof terrains.
+In contrast, placing the `"distribution"` directly in the `"terrain"` object would cause mapgen to choose a terrain at random for each roof tile, leading to a mishmash of roof terrains.